 The Group operates within the financial services industry and specialises in providing a range of financial services and financial products to our customers.
-Our core business is the provision of investment management, wealth management, pensions administration and collectives model portfolio services, and structured investments.
+Our core business is the provision of investment management, financial planning, pensions administration, collectives model portfolio services and structured investments.
 And through our Software as a Service subsidiary, EnOC Technologies Limited, we create technology for the Group and our business partners.